secretstartups/handbook/volunteer-coaches-for-urgs/index.html.md

 ## Volunteer Coaches

-Team members at GitLab interested in helping out through the program should reach out to the individual listed as the "GitLab Contact in the list of partners below.
+Team members at GitLab interested in helping out through the program should reach out to the individual listed as the "GitLab Contact" in the list of partners below.

 ## Individuals Receiving Coaching